 **Indicative Fees for 2017/18 Home and EU students are £9,250 per year.
 Whilst the inflationary fee increases in tuition fees and student support loans have been announced by the Minister, they are still subject to formal parliamentary approval and the approval of The University of Winchester Board of Governors.
 International fees are still subject to approval from the University of Winchester Board of Governors.

-In Year 1, students are introduced to history, both chronologically and geographically.
-They explore a variety of historical periods and cultures from Britain and around the globe, including Asia, Europe and the Americas, from the early modern period to the present day.
-It explores the nature of history as a discipline, its changing assumptions, methods and definitions and the current concerns of historians.
+In Year 1, you are introduced to the study of history at degree level where you encounter different aspects of history, both chronologically and geographically, and explore a variety of historical periods and cultures from Britain and around the globe, including Asia, Europe, and the Americas, from the early modern period to the present day.
+It explores the nature of history as a discipline, its changing assumptions, methods and definitions, and the current concerns of historians.

 - Reading and Writing History